jaimeam/Pyomo-Solver-Analyzer/CONTRIBUTING.md

 ## License

-By contributing to PyomoDebugger, you agree that your contributions will be licensed under the project's license.
+By contributing to PyomoSolverAnalyzer, you agree that your contributions will be licensed under the project's license.

 ---

-Thank you for contributing to PyomoDebugger!
+Thank you for contributing to PyomoSolverAnalyzer!
 Your efforts help make debugging Pyomo models easier and more accessible for everyone.